diku-dk/futhark/docs/c-api.rst

   * A list of all *outputs*, including their type and whether they are *unique*.

-* A mapping from the name of each non-scalar types to:
+* A mapping from the name of each non-scalar type to:

-  * The C type of used to represent type type (which is practice always a pointer of some kind).
+  * The C type of used to represent the type (which is in practice always a pointer of some kind).

   * For arrays, the element type and rank.

-  * A mapping from names of *operations* to the name of the C function that implements that operation for the type.
-The type of the C functions are as documented above.
+  * A mapping from *operations* to the names of the C functions that implement the operations for the type.
+The types of the C functions are as documented above.
 The following operations are
     listed: